Origins of Truth: Foucault’s Lectures on the Will to Know

 Todd May, Clemson University: “Michel Foucault’s Will to Know”

 Guest Speaker — Saturday, February 22, 3:00pm

 Eduardo Mendieta, Stony Brook University: “Morphologies of Truth: The Price of Subjectivity”

 In celebration of the publication of Michel Foucault’s Lectures on the Will to Know: Lectures at the Collège de France, 1970-1971 (Palgrave Macmillan, 2013), we invite participants to a conference in New York City.

-Papers are invited which analyze Lectures on the Will to Know – its sources, themes and intellectual, historical or political contexts.
+Michel Foucault’s Lectures on the Will to Know: Lectures at the Collège de France, 1970-1971–the first of his annual courses–set an agenda for his intellectual journey of the 1970s and 1980s.
+Now published in English translation, the Lectures open up new directions for research into power, knowledge and the “formation of discourses.”
+This conference will offer new perspectives on the sources, themes and intellectual, historical or political contexts of Lectures on the Will to Know.
 What are the multiple ways that “truth” and “origins” are developed in Foucault’s work?
 How do philosophy and history intersect in this text?
 What is “will” in a Foucaultian context and how can we think of “the will to know” without reinstalling sovereign subjectivity?
-How do Foucault’s encounters here with Aristotle, the Sophists, Nietzsche, Deleuze–indeed, with the possibility of an origin of Western knowledge–complicate our understanding of his genealogical approach?
+How do Foucault’s encounters with Aristotle, Nietzsche, Deleuze–indeed, with the possibility of an origin of Western knowledge–complicate our understanding of his genealogical approach?